MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/api.rst

         For example, a Clock model cannot be added to a Soil model.

         Args:
-            ``model_type`` (str or Models object): The type of model to add, e.g., `Models.Clock` or just `"Clock"`. if the APSIM Models namespace is exposed to the current script, then model_type can be Models.Clock without strings quotes
+            ``model_class`` (str or Models object): The type of model to add, e.g., `Models.Clock` or just `"Clock"`. if the APSIM Models namespace is exposed to the current script, then model_class can be Models.Clock without strings quotes

             ``rename`` (str): The new name for the model.